lucasmaystre/unison-recsys/README.md

     pip install scipy
     pip install matplotlib

+    # You might also have to install scikit-learn to be able to run everything.
+    pip install scikit-learn

 Unison uses many other tools and software.
 Hopefully most of it is documented in the relevant places (checkout the README files in the various subfolders).